top of page

 How Family Support Can Replace a Deposit

 Some lenders now offer mortgages that allow family members to provide support without permanently gifting money.
-Instead of giving you thousands of pounds outright, family can help in two main ways:
+Instead of giving us thousands of pounds outright, family can help in two main ways:

 Option 1 – Using Savings as Security

-Family members place money into a special savings account linked to your mortgage.
+Family members can place money into a special savings account linked to our mortgage.
 The money remains in their name and continues to earn interest, but it acts as security for the loan.
-This reduces the lender’s risk and can allow you to borrow without a traditional deposit.
+This reduces the lender’s risk and can allow us to borrow without a traditional deposit.

 Option 2 – Using Property Equity

-If family members own their home, they may be able to use a portion of their property’s equity as additional security for your mortgage.
-This means their home acts as a guarantee, helping you borrow more without needing your own deposit.
+If family members own their home, they may be able to use a portion of their property’s equity as additional security for our mortgage.
+This means their home acts as a guarantee, helping us borrow more without needing our own deposit.

 In both cases:

-• You may not need to provide your own deposit
+• We may not need to provide our own deposit

 • Family members keep ownership of their money or property